spryker/spryker-docs/docs/scos/dev/glue-api-guides/202009.0/managing-agent-assists/searching-by-customers-as-an-agent-assist.md

 title: Searching by customers as an agent assist
 description: As an agent assist, search by customers to find the customer reference you want to impersonate.
 originalLink: https://documentation.spryker.com/v6/docs/searching-by-customers-as-an-agent-assist
+originalArticleId: 46de7d30-57aa-4d02-9fc2-cace9bc4fa1a
 redirect_from:
   - /v6/docs/searching-by-customers-as-an-agent-assist
   - /v6/docs/en/searching-by-customers-as-an-agent-assist
 ---

 Search by customers to find out information about them.
-This endpoint is mostly used by [agent assists](https://documentation.spryker.com/docs/agent-assist-overview) to find out the customer reference needed to [impersonate a customer](https://documentation.spryker.com/docs/impersonating-customers-as-an-agent-assist#impersonate-a-customer).
+This endpoint is mostly used by [agent assists](/docs/scos/dev/features/202009.0/agent-assist/agent-assist-feature-overview.html) to find out the customer reference needed to [impersonate a customer](/docs/scos/dev/glue-api-guides/202009.0/managing-agent-assists/impersonating-customers-as-an-agent-assist.html#impersonate-a-customer).

 ## Installation